Insight research programme

 - Material that can be quickly used for meetings, workshops and seminars

 Please note that the prices below are for organisations with at least one member.
 Any organisations without members will pay around 30% more.
 Public sector membership of Socitm costs just £110 for an individual.

-The subscription covers the calendar year.
-You can take out Socitm Insight subscriptions out at any time in the year and will immediately receive access to our back catalogue.
+The service fee covers one calendar year.
+You can start to take the service at any time in the year and immediately get access to the back catalogue.

 ||Corporate members||One or more members||All others|

 |Public or Third Sector Band 1 - under £20m||£0.00||£670.00||£871.00|

 |Public or Third Sector Band 2 - £20m or over||£0.00||£890.00||£1157.00|